A Mechanistic Analysis of Transformers for Dynamical Systems: Abstract

 \section{Abstract}

 Transformers are increasingly adopted for modeling and forecasting time-series, yet their internal mechanisms remain poorly understood from a dynamical systems perspective.
-In contrast to classical autoregressive and state–space models, which benefit from well-established theoretical foundations, Transformer architectures are typically treated as black boxes.
+In contrast to classical autoregressive and state-space models, which benefit from well-established theoretical foundations, Transformer architectures are typically treated as black boxes.
 This gap becomes particularly relevant as attention-based models are considered for general-purpose or zero-shot forecasting across diverse dynamical regimes.
 In this work, we do not propose a new forecasting model, but instead investigate the representational capabilities and limitations of single-layer Transformers when applied to dynamical data.
-Building on a dynamical systems perspective we interpret causal self-attention as a linear, history-dependent recurrence and analyze how it processes temporal information.
+Building on a dynamical systems perspective, we interpret causal self-attention as a linear, history-dependent recurrence and analyze how it processes temporal information.
 Through a series of linear and nonlinear case studies, we identify distinct operational regimes.
-For linear systems, we show that the convexity constraint imposed by softmax attention fundamentally restricts the class of dynamics that can be represented, leading to oversmoothing in oscillatory settings.
+For linear systems, we show that in the single-head attention-only setting, the convexity constraint imposed by softmax attention restricts the class of autoregressive operators that can be represented, leading to oversmoothing when the target dynamics require mixed-sign lag coefficients.
 For nonlinear systems under partial observability, attention instead acts as an adaptive delay-embedding mechanism, enabling effective state reconstruction when sufficient temporal context and latent dimensionality are available.
 These results help bridge empirical observations with classical dynamical systems theory, providing insight into when and why Transformers succeed or fail as models of dynamical systems.